• Study

 Planning study news

-This corridor study will help inform future improvements and investments that will benefit and support all users, including industrial access for freight traffic near the Harrison Avenue interchange, in north Lewis County.
+This corridor study will help inform future improvements and investments that will benefit and support all users, including industrial access for freight traffic near north Lewis County's Harrison Avenue interchange.
 Currently, freight access to I-5 is not adequate and conflicts with travelers sharing the roadways.

 Timeline